 Issue advertising is third party advertising about an issue of public policy that a candidate or elector organization is associated with, but does not name the candidate or elector organization.

-The following advertising must include sponsorship information:
+The following advertising must include an authorization statement:

 For candidates and elector organizations: